megselayne/pokeBattle/pokemonBattleProposal.md

 ## Links and Resources

 (Anything you've looked up so far or are thinking about using.)
+- See Assets folder for starter pokemon png designs.
 - Technical spec (in-progress):
 - Select Starter
     - 3 pokemon images centered on page in flex container